natalieparde/label-aggregation/filtering/README.md

 To easily generate the combined file that contains both existing HITs and HITs from a new batch, you can use the provided script, `merge_amt_batches.py`.
 To run the script, you'll need to set four variables in the program's Main() function:
-* `input_dir`
-..* Line 148: Set this to the directory containing your input files.
+* `input_dir`: Line 148: Set this to the directory containing your input files.
-* `output_dir`
-..* Line 149: Set this to the directory containing your output files.
+* `output_dir`: Line 149: Set this to the directory containing your output files.
-* `existing_hit_file`
-..* Line 150: Set this to a file containing your existing HITs.
+* `existing_hit_file`: Line 150: Set this to a file containing your existing HITs.
-* `new_hit_file`
-..* Line 151: Set this to a file containing your new HITs.
+* `new_hit_file`: Line 151: Set this to a file containing your new HITs.
 Note that there should be no overlap in HITs between `existing_hit_file` and `new_hit_file` (e.g., as in the case of getting additional assignments after rejecting some HITs)!
 Otherwise you'll end up with duplicates in your combined HIT file.

 After you have set these variables, simply run the code as follows:
 ```